canonical/k8s-snap/docs/src/snap/howto/refresh-certs.md

 This command approves the CSRs, allowing the certificates to be created.

-5. After approving all the requested CSRs, the worker node will automatically refresh its the certificates and restart the necessary services.
-You should see a confirmation message similar to the following:
+5. After approving all the requested CSRs, the worker node will automatically refresh its certificates and restart the necessary services:

 ```
 Certificates have been successfully refreshed, and will expire at 2034-08-27 21:00:00 +0000 UTC.